gtri/rapid-modeling-tools/ingrid/README.md

 ## General Installation and Usage

-General users, should consult the installation documentation [Rapid Modeling Tools README.md](../README.md).
-This README focuses on using `anaconda-project`. `anaconda-project` provides capabilities for the advanced user/developer that standard usage of RMT does not require.
+General users, should consult the Rapid Modeling Tools [installation documentation](../README.md).
+This Ingrid-specific README focuses on using `anaconda-project`. `anaconda-project` provides capabilities for the advanced user/developer that standard usage of RMT does not require.
 While geared towards everyone planning to use RMT, the [Quick Start README.md](../ingrid-quick-start/README.md) provides information for the standard user.

 ## Advanced Installation and Usage